• Movies

 Related Quotes

 • I love you without knowing how, or when, or from where.
-I love you simply, without problems or pride: I love you in this...
+I love you straightforwardly, without complexities or pride; so I love you because...

 Related Books